 qdiv.plot.ordination_plots module

-- class qdiv.plot.ordination_plots.Patch(*, edgecolor=None, facecolor=None, color=None, linewidth=None, linestyle=None, antialiased=None, hatch=None, fill=True, capstyle=None, joinstyle=None, **kwargs)[source]
+- class qdiv.plot.ordination_plots.Patch(*, edgecolor=None, facecolor=None, color=None, linewidth=None, linestyle=None, antialiased=None, hatch=None, fill=True, capstyle=None, joinstyle=None, hatchcolor=None, edgegapcolor=None, **kwargs)[source]

 Bases: